metasoarous/tripl/README.md

 Note that each of the attributes in and of itself, is more or less self descriptive.
 If something has a `cft.seq:timepoint` attribute, it's clear that it is a sequence and has timepoint data associated with it.

-We can use that to describe Trip data as follows:
+We can use that to describe Tripl data as follows:

 ```python
 data = [# some subjects